-Vice Provost and Associate Chancellor for Global Affairs
+Vice Provost and Dean for Global Affairs

 Dr. Joanna Regulska currently serves as the vice provost and associate chancellor at University of California, Davis, where she is also a professor of Gender, Sexuality and Women’s Studies.
 With over 30 years of international experience in higher education, she has developed and led large-scale educational projects and programs that have transformed institutions, established new degree programs and collaborative partnerships, and substantially improved the delivery of internationally focused services to students, faculty, and staff.
 In 2013, she was a winner of the Fulbright U.S.-Korea International Education Administrator Award.

 As Rutgers University’s first vice president for international and global affairs, she led a major effort to build—from the ground up—the first centralized office, the Centers for Global Advancement and International Affairs (GAIA Centers).
 GAIA Centers oversaw university-wide internationalization initiatives.
 In 2014, Rutgers received 2014 Senator Paul Simon Award for comprehensive internationalization, awarded by NAFSA.